physimals/asl-docs/gui_tutorial.rst

 You can now hit 'Next' and you will be taken to the next tab.
 For this (simple) analysis we do not want to use a structural image, so we can move on by clicking 'Next' again.
-Or we could skip stright to the 'Calibration' tab using the menu across the top.
+Or we could skip straight to the 'Calibration' tab using the menu across the top.

 On the 'Calibration' tab, 'Enable Calibration' first, then load